adigeak/DataStructureAndAlgo/README.md

 # DataStructureAndAlgo
-This repository is made to compare the complexity of various algo and data structure
+This repository is made to compare the complexity of various algorithm, and data structure.
+We are also trying to add various type graphical comparision.